 Office window blinds are often overlooked when it comes to a regular cleaning routine.
 It may be because blinds are in an inconvenient area or because time doesn’t allow for this type of cleaning.
-We want to talk about how to clean your office blinds after they have been neglected for a while, and how to keep them looking nice when you include blinds on a regular cleaning schedule.
+We want to talk about how to clean your office blinds after they have been neglected for a while as well as how to keep them looking nice when you include your blinds on a regular cleaning schedule.
 After a deep cleaning of your office blinds, the lighter maintenance process will be easier to work in to your normal cleaning activity.
 Keeping blinds clean can cut down on dust and allergens in your office and workplace, too.

 How to Clean your Office Blinds

 Deep Cleaning Office Blinds

 First, let’s talk about deep cleaning office blinds that haven’t been cleaned in a while.
 Dust and dirt might have accumulated on the slats of the blinds and the blinds will need more attention to address this build-up.
 After this deep cleaning, a maintenance schedule will work great to keep them looking their best.

 Starting with a moist rag and wiping all the slats clean is one way to tackle a neglected blind.
-You can also consider a vacuum with the brush head attachment.
+You can also try a vacuum with the brush head attachment.
 Using a vacuum is also a great way to reach higher areas on and around your office blinds.
 You might need to use a step stool, otherwise, to reach higher window and blind areas.